 Growing up in the Austrian Alps I was equally fascinated with our beautiful mountain vistas, Alpine lakes, creeks and vegetation, which resulted in me spending much time hiking with my little Kodak camera always filled with a roll of film and a couple of extra rolls, in case I needed them.

 Photography and my other interests of piano, singing, poetry and writing, took a long pause, while I embarked on a new journey raising my 8 children and pursuing my active involvement in Early Childhood Education, home schooling and self-employment.
 When my daughter, Miriam, discovered the art of photography, I supported her, and as we trained in and explored all the various aspects of photography together, my interest was rekindled.

 With the leaps and bounds of progress in digital technology, photography no longer resembled my early days with my little Kodak camera.
-Digital cameras of every calibre, with zoom lenses, and digital editing programmes opened up brand new vistas of artistic exploration, and, of course, moving from the view finder to digital display screens changed the world of photography for me, as a legally blind photographer, altogether.
+Digital cameras of every calibre and digital editing programmes opened up brand new vistas of artistic exploration, and, of course, the addition of the digital display screens and various lenses changed the world of photography for me altogether.

 Taking my own digital images, I soon discovered, that I could produce quality work, both in my photography, as well as in digital editing.
 I also discovered, that my eye sight afforded me some very unique visual perspectives, which might not be readily available to people with, what is considered to be, normal visual acuity.